January 3, 2026

 FACT: HPV can stay dormant in you or your partner’s body for years, so you can become HPV positive in a monogamous relationship.

-When caught early, cervical cancer is one of the most treatable cancers: according to the American Cancer Society, 92% of people whose cervical cancer is caught early survive the next 5 years.
+When it’s caught early, cervical cancer is one of the most treatable cancers: according to the American Cancer Society, 92% of people whose cervical cancer is caught early survive the next 5 years.

 MYTH: I got vaccinated against HPV, so I don’t need to get HPV or Pap tests.